Consulting Relevant Authorities, Communication and Notifications

-It is not mandatory for services to employ a paid third party for emergency management advice nor is it a requirement for services to purchase a copy of AS3745.
+It is not mandatory under the National Regulations, for services to employ a paid third party for emergency management advice nor is it a requirement for services to purchase a copy of AS3745.
 However, services are accountable for their policies or procedures to comply with Regulation 97, whether developed by the service or through a third party.

 3. Incident reporting

 When an emergency incident occurs, and especially when emergency services are called to respond, your service should:

 - inform the NSW Regulatory Authority as soon as reasonably practicable, and no later than 24 hours after the incident; and

 - at a reasonable and appropriate time after the incident has occurred, consider asking emergency service/s to participate in a review of the incident response.

 The Regulatory Authority encourages services to report situations where they have considered employing their emergency and evacuation procedures (this includes lockdowns as well as evacuations).

 Where applicable, a service should specify in their notification the emergency response, such as a full evacuation, they employed to address the risk.

 A post-incident review should be undertaken as soon as reasonably practicable after an incident.
 Post-incident reviews are opportunities for your service to improve its emergency response procedures after reflecting on the incident that took place.
 The consultation of relevant authorities in that review may offer additional insights into what might be done differently in the future.